Annie Prasad Vadillo Associate, Employment Law & Litigation, Discrimination, Harassment & Retaliation

 Bob has successfully litigated numerous high profile cases that have received coverage in the national media.

+Chris is the Chair of Orrick’s Risk Management Committee and acts as the President of a captive insurance company owned by Orrick and a number of other law firms.
 Prior to joining the firm, Chris was a partner at Clifford Chance and a partner at Brobeck, Phleger & Harrison, where he was a member of the Policy Committee, a member of the Executive Committee, Chair of the Risk Management Committee and Chair of the Hiring Committee.

 Silicon Valley; San Francisco